cr3you/heSonar/README.md

 ### 3. Download and setup the dashboard [description here](./dashboard/README.md)
 The dashboard is a single html file that can be run on your PC browser or your mobile phone (more handy in the field).

-There is an issue that only one dashboard can be run at once (I think the MQTT client ID is not random, I have to fix that).

 The dashboard also shows the last entry as an empty name with NaN values of SNR and RSSI (this is not a real hotspot, just an error).
-This is also an issue I have to fix.
+This is an issue I have to fix.

 ## How it works?